umass-cs-497/api_documentation_generator/files/source/apiV1.md

 {
     status : "fail",
-    data : { "title" : "A title is required" }
+    data : { "message" : "A title is required" }
 }

 ```